dyahalomi/koi3278/README.md

 ## NewtonianDynamicalModel

 This folder contains the python code used in order to create the complete Newtonian dynamical model.
-The supplementary functions are in the "NewtonianMassMCMC_funcs.py" and the orbital fitting specific functions are in "JointMCMC_RVfuncs.py".
-In order to run the MCMC model, use "JointMCMC_run.py".
-In order to analyze the MCMC resulting chain, use "JointMCMC_analyze.py".
-This code uses the Kepler photometry, the spectroscopic estimates of stellar primary parameters using SPC, Brewer, or SpecMatch analysis on HIRES spectra, and the radial velocity observations from HIRES and TRES.
-The primary stellar parameter estimates from SPC, Brewer, and SpecMatch are in the "JointMCMC_funcs.py" file.
-The radial velocity observations from TRES and HIRES are in the "inputs.py" file.
+The supplementary functions are in the "NewtonianDynamicalMCMC_funcs.py" and the orbital fitting specific functions are in "NewtonianDynamicalMCMC_RVfuncs.py".
+In order to run the MCMC model, use "NewtonianDynamicalMCMC_run.py".
+In order to analyze the MCMC resulting chain, use "NewtonianDynamicalMCMC_analyze.py".
+This code uses the spectroscopic estimates of stellar primary parameters using SPC, Brewer, or SpecMatch analysis on HIRES spectra and the radial velocity observations from HIRES and TRES.
+The primary stellar parameter estimates from SPC, Brewer, and SpecMatch are in the "NewtonianDynamicalMCMC_run.py" file.
+The radial velocity observations from TRES and HIRES are in the "NewtonianDynamicalMCMC_run.py" file.

+## NewtonianOrbitalModel

+This folder contains the python code used in order to create the orbital fit the the radial velocity observations only.
+The supplementary functions are in the "NewtonianOrbitalMCMC_funcs.py" and the orbital fitting specific functions are in "NewtonianOrbitalMCMC_RVfuncs.py".
+In order to run the MCMC model, use "NewtonianOrbitalMCMC_run.py".
+In order to analyze the MCMC resulting chain, use "NewtonianOrbitalMCMC_analyze.py".
+This code uses the radial velocity observations from HIRES and TRES.
+The radial velocity observations from TRES and HIRES are in the "NewtonianOrbitalMCMC_run.py" file.